 - One year’s free subscription to the Journal of Biological Education

 The winner and two runners up will be announced online in July of the award year.
 The winner and two-runners will also be invited to the Royal Society of Biology’s Annual Awards Ceremony during Biology Week to receive their Award certificates and prizes.

 How to apply

-The award process has two stages: an initial detailed nomination supported by a senior colleague, which is followed by a shortlisting of up to three candidates who are assessed in further detail through submission of a case study report and a school visit.
+The award process has two stages: an initial detailed nomination, which is followed by a shortlisting of up to three candidates who are assessed in further detail through submission of a case study report and a school visit.

-Email Raghav Selvam if you have any queries regarding this award.
+Email Raghav Selvam if you have any questions about this award.

 The Royal Society of Biology wishes to thank Oxford University Press for its continued support of this award and offering a prize to the top winner.